KNEEpoleon/Boneparte/src/vision_pro/ArucoTransform/SETUP_GUIDE.md

 # Terminal splits (use tmux or separate terminals)

 # Session 1: Robot & MoveIt
+# NOTE: You can use mock mode AFTER calibration is complete
+# The ArUco marker is fixed, so mock mode is fine for testing visualization
 ros2 launch lbr_bringup move_group.launch.py model:=med7 mode:=mock rviz:=true &
 sleep 5